Improving the statistical efficiency of cross-conformal prediction: Introduction

 In this work, we focus the attention on cross-conformal prediction and we prove that the method can be improved without altering the coverage guarantee.
 In other words, we are able to obtain smaller prediction sets while ensuring the same (worst-case) miscoverage rate.
 Starting from a modification of the method \citep{vovk2018,barber2021}, the new results are obtained using recent findings on the combination of dependent p-values derived in \citet{gasparin2024combining}.
 Importantly, these results are obtained in a fully general manner, and do not need any specific prediction model or ensemble method to be used.

+The structure of the paper is as follows.
 In Section~\ref{sec:setup} we illustrate the problem setup and related work.
 In Section~\ref{sec:cross-cp} cross-conformal prediction is described while the new methods and results are presented in Section~\ref{sec:new_res}.
 Section \ref{sec:exp_ress} presents some empirical results.
 In particular, Section~\ref{sec:simul} contains some simulation results, while an application to a real-world dataset is presented in Section~\ref{sec:realdata}.